8 Surprising Benefits of Olives

 Improve Heart Health

-Olives possess a monounsaturated fat called oleic acid, which has been linked to preventing heart diseases like atherosclerosis, heart attacks, plaque build-up, and strokes.
+Olives possess a monounsaturated fat called oleic acid, which has been linked to preventing heart diseases like atherosclerosis, plaque build-up, and strokes.
 The oil of olives is where this oleic acid is located, and it is responsible for lowering the blood pressure and cholesterol, which reduces the chances of cardiovascular complications and general stress on the system.
 [9]

 Furthermore, olives are rich in antioxidants which are commonly linked to cancer prevention, but also protect the heart.
 Phenolic compounds like hydroxytyrosol are antioxidants that act as anticoagulants to thin the blood, which reduces the chances of developing blood clots that block the flow of blood.
 It further eases the blood vessel tension and dilates the blood vessels, which reduces the strain on the heart and increases blood flow.
 This ensures proper functioning and oxygenation of the various organ systems.
 Also, the fiber present in olives boosts heart health by eliminating excess cholesterol in the blood.
 [10]